wbgdao/whitebeakgang.github.io/content/flappy-beak/_index.md

 type: page
 ---

-Tap to fly the OG WhiteBeak through the pipes safely without crashing!
+Tap to fly the WhiteBeak through the pipes safely without crashing!

+Every 25 points you'll upgrade your heritage and the difficulty until you reach the Serama!

-Take a screenshot of your best high score and share in the [Discord](https://discord.gg/whitebeakgang)!
+Take a screenshot of your best high score and share in the [Discord](https://discord.gg/3PWMEDQnS3)!

 {{< rawhtml >}}
 <!-- <a href="https://github.com/docluv/flappybird">